 The standard 4 sensor/4 modulator ABS has a sensor on each front wheel.
 On a 4x2 vehicle, each rear wheel also has a sensor.
-On a 6x4 vehicle with air suspension the rear drive axle has sensors.
-For other suspensions the forward drive axle has sensors.
+On a 6x4 vehicle with 4-spring leaf suspension (with center equalizer or dogbone), the forward drive axle has sensors.
+On a 6x4 vehicle with all other suspensions, the rear drive axle has sensors (e.g. VOAS, B-ride, T-ride, RT, HN, HAS460).
+On a 6x4 vehicle with traction control, both axles have sensors.